workframers/clojure.nyc/resources/templates/md/pages/sponsorship.md

 **I'm an individual -- can I sponsor `clojure/nyc`?**

 Yes!
 We love the support of our individual members.
-To make a donation, contact us.
-In the very near future, you'll be able to support us with a simple online donation.
+To make a donation, please visit [our Meetup contributions page](https://secure.meetup.com/Clojure-NYC/contribute/).